O-Omar/Formula-1-championship/README.md

 # Formula-1-championship
-Formula 1 racing car championship.
+Java program which simulates the manipulation of a Formula 1 racing car championship